 It is absolutely essential that you protect the secrecy of your wallet's private key.

 Means to secure your private key are outside of the scope of this document.

-In order for your engine to participate in the PolySwarm marketplace (and place transactions on your behalf), your engine must have the ability to sign transactions with your wallet's private key.
+In order for your participant to participate in the PolySwarm marketplace (and place transactions on your behalf), your participant must have the ability to sign transactions with your wallet's private key.

 The direct keyfile access method is supported by

 Support for offloading transaction signing to another device will arrive in a future

 During integration testing, we told our participants where to find a "keyfile" that contains our encrypted private key via the